Cohomological VC-density: Bounds and Applications: Introduction

+\begin{remark} The restriction of properness of $Y$ and that of the members of the family $\mathcal{X}$ in Theorem~\ref{thm:informal} is not very important in the derivation of \eqref{eqn:vcd-bound} for general definable families $\mathcal{X}$ -- since inequality \eqref{eqn:vcd-bound} for general $\mathcal{X}$ follow quite easily from the same inequality in the proper case (using a reduction similar to the one used in the proof of Theorem 1 in \cite{BP1}). \end{remark}

-Inequality \eqref{eqn:vcd-bound} (in the theories mentioned above) is then recovered as a special case with $p=0$ and $\mathcal{Z} = \{\{y\} \mid y \in Y\}$.
-Note that our notion of $\vcd^0_{\mathcal{X},\mathcal{Z}}$ is in fact more general than the classical VC-density $\vcd_{\mathcal{X}}$, since we allow $\mathcal{Z}$ to be a more general definable family, rather than just $Y$ itself.
+Note that our notion of $\vcd^0_{\mathcal{X}}$ is in fact more general than the classical VC-density $\vcd_{\mathcal{X}}$, since since the maximum in \eqref{eqn:def:vcd:p} is taken over arbitrary definable families of proper definable subsets of $Y$, rather than the one in \eqref{eqn:Y}.
 In particular, even in the classical case $p=0$, our theorem generalizes existing results in the literature.

+While our main theorem, Theorem~\ref{thm:informal}, only depends on a suitably chosen cohomology theory in the models of the theories that we consider, our proof of the main technical result (Theorem~\ref{thm:main} below) from which Theorem~\ref{thm:informal} follows directly, uses properties of the category of {\it constructible sheaves} which underlie these cohomology theories.
+As a result we find it advantageous to shift to a more geometric language and prove our technical results in three different categories (see Table~\ref{tab:versions} below).
+The properties of constructible sheaves that we need hold in these categories.
+Moreover, the technical result (Theorem~\ref{thm:main}) that we state below is valid in all the three categories listed above and allows us to derive Theorem~\ref{thm:informal} for theories of o-minimal expansions of $\mathbb{R}$ and $\mathrm{RCF}$ (from the first category), $\mathrm{ACF}(0)$ (from the second category), and $\mathrm{ACF}(p)$ from the third category.

+Since in our proofs we will draw on techniques from algebraic geometry, we prefer to use the notion of `correspondence' in lieu of definable families.
+The notion of correspondence gives a more geometric and scheme-theoretic way to encode `definable families' in model theory.